-The outputs from Customer Journey Mapping deliver a tool for identifying outstanding and problematic areas, as well as “delight” and “choke points” in the journey.
-Using the CEM process cycle (see page 5), the next stages are to design the “ideal” experience, put in place the processes and people addressed to deliver it, and develop a feedback mechanism to measure progress.
-As a result, valuable resources can be targeted where they will have the greatest impact for the customer coupled with efficiency for the organisation.
+The outputs from b2b customer journey mapping deliver a tool for identifying outstanding and problematic areas, as well as “delight” and “choke points” in the journey.
+Using the CEM process cycle (see below), the next stages are to design the “ideal” experience, put in place the processes and people addressed to deliver it, and develop a feedback mechanism to measure progress.
+As a result, valuable resources can be targeted where they will have the greatest impact for the customer coupled with efficiency for the business.

-As a key element of Customer Experience Management, Customer Journey Mapping is a “step back” exercise, and one which affords the opportunity to design truly innovative experiences which differentiate.
-However, it has real value in engaging staff at all levels within an organisation with its customers and their experience of the company and brand.
+As a key element of Customer Experience Management, customer journey mapping is a “step back” exercise, and one which affords the opportunity to design truly innovative experiences which differentiate.
+However, it has real value in engaging staff at all levels within a business with its customers and their experience of the company and brand.

 Customers are the greatest advocates of a brand or specific product or service: they tell stories and they make recommendations.
 They have the power to infect others with their enthusiasm for adoption, and therefore have to be seen as a core element of long-term strategic growth.